 Your methods and materials are other factors to consider.
 Will you grow mushrooms on wood or straw, paper or compost?
 Certain species do better on certain substrates, and it pays to know this before you begin.

 Sound like a lot to think about?
-Don't feel overwhelmed.
+Don’t feel overwhelmed.
 The ultimate point here is fun, and a little planning now will result in a delicious and rewarding mushroom growing experience!
+Learning the types of mushrooms to grow at home is the first step.

 Due to its popularity, the topic of growing morel mushrooms has its own page here.